sadminriley/PulpFictionQuoteAPI/README.md

 # Pulp Fiction Quote Generator API

 I've also wrote a tutorial below for this repo.

-I may cover other deployment methods later.
+I've included a packaged Helm(v3) chart.

 # How run and deploy a Flask API to AWS EKS